dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 ```
 {% endsolution %}

 Before we continue to refine this widget, let's review our progress by adding the `Worker` widget to the app.

+{% task 'Add a `Worker` widget to the `App`' %}

-Within `App.ts`, import the `Worker` widget and then update the `App`'s render method to render it.
+{% instruction 'Within `App.ts`, import the `Worker` widget and then update the `App`\'s render method to render it.
 The `Worker` will be another child of the `App`, so we just need to add another entry to the children array.
-Try that now and, when done, check your answer by clicking on the "Toggle solution" button.
+Try that now and, when done, check your answer by clicking on the "Toggle solution" button.' %}

 {% solution showsolution2 %}
 ```ts